-In 1916, construction began on a permanent brick-and-concrete stadium structure, which was completed, section-by-section, as funds were raised.
+The 2015 project was the latest in a series of enhancements that began in 1916 when construction began on a permanent brick-and-concrete stadium structure, which was completed, section-by-section, as funds were raised.

 The Reed Shank Pavilion was added in 1954 to bring the capacity to 28,000.
 In 1991, the capacity was upped to 35,000 through extending the upper deck, now called the Herschede-Shank Pavilion.

 Artificial turf was first installed in 1970 and in 2000, the stadium became one of the first in the U.S. to utilize FieldTurf, a grass-like synthetic surface.